Controllable Accent Normalization via Discrete Diffusion: Related Work

 \subsection{Discrete Diffusion}

-Discrete diffusion has recently been investigated for text generation (i.e., diffusion language models), adapting continuous diffusion principles to categorical data like tokens.
-Two commonly used formulations are: (i) multinomial/categorical diffusion, where tokens transition probabilistically across the vocabulary~\cite{hoogeboom2021argmax,austin2021structured}, and (ii) masked/absorbing diffusion, where tokens are progressively mapped to a special absorbing state (e.g., \texttt{[MASK]}) and then iteratively recovered~\cite{austin2021structured,nie2025llada}.
+Discrete diffusion adapts diffusion generative modeling to categorical data such as tokens, and has recently been investigated for language modeling.
+Two commonly used formulations are: (i) uniform/multinomial diffusion, where tokens transition probabilistically across the vocabulary~\cite{hoogeboom2021argmax,austin2021structured}, and (ii) absorbing/masked diffusion, where tokens are progressively mapped to a special absorbing state (e.g., \texttt{[MASK]}) and then iteratively recovered by a learned reverse process~\cite{austin2021structured,sahoo2024simple,nie2025llada}.

-For the absorbing diffusion process, consider a sequence of discrete tokens \(\mathbf{x}_0 \in \{1, \dots, V\}^n\), where \(V\) is the vocabulary size and \(n\) is the sequence length.
-The forward process adds noise independently per token over \(T\) timesteps:

-where \(\beta_t \in (0,1)\) is the time-dependent masking probability, and \texttt{[MASK]} is an additional absorbing state (\(V+1\)).
-The cumulative forward process is: